patrisanfar/CNV_Calling_TGS/README.md

-# Pipeline for Copy Number Variant Detection in Targeted Sequencing
+# CNV Calling in TGS
 ### Development of a pipeline for Copy Number Variant detection in targeted sequencing

 This repository contains the CNV detection pipeline developed as part of a master’s thesis project focused on detecting copy number variants (CNVs) from targeted sequencing data.
 The workflow integrates five open-source tools (DECoN, CODEX2, CoNVaDING, panelcn.MOPS and ClinCNV) into a unified pipeline for CNV detection, merging and annotation.